-As a guide use your Document Checklist is form IMM 5533 where it lists all the forms and documents – including supporting documents for both the Sponsor & Principal Applicant.
+As a guide use your Document Checklist form IMM 5533, which lists all the forms and documents – including supporting documents for both the Sponsor & Principal Applicant.
 Make sure you get and print your form IMM 5533 so you can use it as you assemble your application package.

 The following supporting documents are required from the Sponsor: